We hope we have answered all your frequently asked questions in the list below.

 Allow 5-7 hours per day of riding time.

 The track is an adventure trail - but is well benched with a range of surfaces suitable for mountain bikes.
 The trail climbs to 940m above sea level and is undulating along its length.
-There are 31 bridges including spectacular suspension bridges (often rated as a highlight) and single track sections, mixed in the with wider flowing tracks and gravel road sections.
+There are 31 bridges including spectacular suspension bridges (often rated as a highlight) and single-track sections, mixed in with wider flowing tracks and gravel road sections.